How Trump's executive orders are threatening scientific research

 From our morning news briefing to a weekly Good News Newsletter, get the best of The Week delivered directly to your inbox.

-Also affected is the National Science Foundation (NSF) which provides grants to research projects globally.
+Also affected is the National Science Foundation (NSF), which provides grants to research projects globally.
 Now, several funded projects are at a standstill.
 NSF staff have been "combing through thousands of active science research projects, alongside a list of keywords, to determine if they include activities that violate executive orders," said The Washington Post.
 According to an internal document, "NSF grants that are flagged for 'further action' because they don't comply with the executive orders could be subject to a range of additional steps, including modification to be in compliance or being terminated in part or whole."

-Following public backlash to the purges, some CDC pages were restored, however, several continue to be unavailable and many restored pages have changes to them.
-"Across the country, folks like me are trying to catalog what is missing and what has changed in terms of what's back up," said Dr. Megan Ranney, an emergency physician and dean of Yale University's School of Public Health, to NPR.
+Following public backlash to the purges, some CDC pages were restored, but several continue to be unavailable and many restored pages have changes to them.
+"Across the country, folks like me are trying to catalog what is missing and what has changed in terms of what's back up," said Dr. Megan Ranney, an emergency physician and the dean of Yale University's School of Public Health, to NPR.
 Doctors for America, an advocacy group representing physicians, has filed a lawsuit against federal health agencies in response to the removal of websites and databases.

 The reaction